kimtth/awesome-azure-openai-llm/section/models_research.md

 - [Claude Code is the Inflection Point✍️](https://newsletter.semianalysis.com/p/claude-code-is-the-inflection-point): Analysis of AI-authored commits and software engineering workflow shifts.
 4% of GitHub public commits are being authored by Claude Code.
 [Feb 2026]
 - [Creating Scalable AGI: the Open General Intelligence Framework📑](https://arxiv.org/abs/2411.15832): a new AI architecture designed to enhance flexibility and scalability by dynamically managing specialized AI modules.
 [24 Nov 2024]
 - [How Far Are We From AGI📑](https://arxiv.org/abs/2405.10313): A survey discussing AGI's goals, developmental trajectory, and alignment technologies, providing a roadmap for AGI realization.
 [16 May 2024]
+- [How People Are Really Using AI in 2026✍️](https://hbr.org/2026/06/how-people-are-really-using-ai-in-2026): 12,637-use-case study: therapy remains #1; troubleshooting, technical software use, agentic operations, and vibe coding rise; warns about “thinkslop” and shadow AI at work.
+[Jun 2026]
 - [Investigating Affective Use and Emotional Well-being on ChatGPT✍️](https://www.media.mit.edu/publications/investigating-affective-use-and-emotional-well-being-on-chatgpt/): The MIT study found that higher ChatGPT usage correlated with increased loneliness, dependence, and lower socialization.
 [21 Mar 2025]
 - [Key figures and their predicted AGI timelines🗣️](https://x.com/slow_developer/status/1858877008375152805):💡AGI might be emerging between 2025 to 2030.
 [19 Nov 2024]
 - [Levels of AGI for Operationalizing Progress on the Path to AGI📑](https://arxiv.org/abs/2311.02462): Provides a comprehensive discussion on AGI's progress and proposes metrics and benchmarks for assessing AGI systems.
 [4 Nov 2023]